+Online

-Online: The university will use its home page (ku.edu) and its KU Alert site (alerts.ku.edu) as the official online location for information updates.
+The university will use KU Home Page and its KU Alerts site as the official online location for information updates.
 The KU Alert site also has guidance and resources for what to do in specific types of emergencies.

+Social Media

-Social Media: The University of Kansas and other KU departments also utilize social media to release information.
+The University of Kansas and other KU departments also utilize social media to release information.